Skip to main content

 NOTE:

 • Year 1 of the OIE RISE Grant is competitive and Years 2-3 are continuing based on applicant maintaining substantial compliance and program eligibility requirements outlined in the Continuing Application.
-Continued funding for this initative is dependent upon annual legislative appropriations and program performance.
+Continued funding for this initiative is dependent upon annual legislative appropriations and program performance.

 • Grantees must complete a budget for each site within the funding application.
 Funds may be utilized for costs related to personnel. professional development, student support services, curriculum and resource material and development, community engagement, transportation, lodging, stipends, and other program-related costs.
-Funds made avaliable under this grant shall be used to supplement, not supplant, any other federal, state, or local education funds.
+Funds made available under this grant shall be used to supplement, not supplant, any other federal, state, or local education funds.

 • Funded programs will participate in a three-year process that includes community engagement, professional development, and technical assistance, with the end goal to build on community strengths and meet community needs for Indigenous Education as follows: